 What is Pain?

-The widely accepted definition of pain was developed by a taxonomy task force of the International Association for the Study of Pain: “Pain is an unpleasant sensory and emotional experience that is associated with actual or potential tissue damage or described in such terms.”
-Importantly, this definition highlights the fact that pain is a subjective sensation.
-In other words expressions such as “it can’t be that bad” say more about the frustration of the person saying it than the person suffering pain.
-One persons unbearable pain may be very different to the next, indeed it may be very different according to a number of external factors like temperature, time of day, mood etc. In my work, pain is whatever the patient says it is.
+The widely accepted definition was developed by a taxonomy task force of the International Association for the Study of Pain: “An unpleasant sensory and emotional experience that is associated with actual or potential tissue damage or described in such terms.”
+Importantly, this definition highlights the fact that it is a subjective sensation.
+In other words expressions such as “it can’t be that bad” say more about the frustration of the person saying it than the person suffering.
+One persons intolerable discomfort may be very different to the next.
+Indeed it may be very different according to a number of external factors like temperature, time of day, mood etc. In my clinic, it is whatever the patient says it is.

-Protective pain could be likened to my old career as a police officer.
+This could be likened to my old career as a police officer.
 Nobody likes it much but actually its doing an essential job.
 In this simplest form, pain is a protective response from our body to prevent more serious injury.
 For example, the pain one experiences when touching something hot is a warning shot that prevents a more serious burn.
-Without pain we’d be in big trouble.
-A very small number of people in the world are born with a condition called congenital analgesia, no sense of pain, and it is a serious life threatening condition.
-So when we injure ourselves and it hurts when we move in a particular way, we can normally accept from this that our body, at least for that moment in time, doesn’t want us to move in that way through fear of making the injury worse.
+Without this we’d be in big trouble.
+When we injure ourselves and it hurts to move in a particular way its usually to stop us moving and causing more damage.
+Basically, we need pain.

-Non protective pain by comparison serves no obvious protective function, such as the the pain experienced after a nerve injury.
+By comparison this pain serves no obvious protective function, for example the ongoing discomfort experienced after a nerve injury.

 The terms chronic and acute can be ascribed to either of the above classifications and describe the duration of the pain.
 The NHS consider pain to be chronic or persistent if it has been suffered for 3 months or more and has failed to respond to standard medical treatment.
-Persistent pain is a poorly understood condition but it is believed that in at least some cases, there has been a breakdown in the way in which the body processes information from our highly complex nervous system.
-Alarmingly its not an unusual condition.
-The Chronic Pain Policy Coalition in a recent publication reported around 14 million people in the UK alone living with persistent pain, 25% of whom have lost their jobs.
-In other words, if you suffer from chronic pain, you are far from being alone.
+This persistent condition is poorly understood.
+It is believed that in at least some cases, there has been a breakdown in the way in which our complex nervous system processes information.

 Scientific research for acupuncture is very complex and is much debated (a subject better covered in my talks).
 A number of theories are suggested for the mechanism behind acupuncture treatment.
 Some studies have found that certain hormones released by the body for anaglesia in response to pain are released in greater quantities during electro-acupucture treatment.
 Another explanation is the micro trauma theory which suggests that causing a very small injury in the region of existing trauma re-activates the bodies healing mechanism, “waking it up” so to speak.
-All of the current theories/explanations are interesting and plausible but it is fair to say that the exact science is not fully understood and needs more investigation.
-Never the less, in certain pain conditions such as migraine and lower back pain the results of using even very basic acupuncture treatment is so positive that it is recommended by the National Institute for Clinical Excellence.
+All of the current theories/explanations are interesting and plausible but it is fair to say that the exact science is not fully understood.
+Never the less, in certain conditions such as migraine, the results of using even very basic acupuncture treatment is so positive that it is recommended by the National Institute for Clinical Excellence.

-If you suffer from pain and would like more information about how acupuncture could help please contact me to discuss – Contact Details
+If you would like more information about how acupuncture could help please contact me to discuss – Contact Details

-For more information on managing pain follow this link to the NHS pain management self help leaflet – Pain Toolkit
+For more information follow this link to the NHS pain management self help leaflet – Pain Toolkit